Speak up, share the news, make knowledge ready…

 He has two speakging slots (main session and workshop):

-Secretary General of Sport and Rehabilitation Industry Branch (SRIB) of CAHPE.
+Secretary General of Sport and Rehabilitation Industry Branch (SRIB) of CAHPE (Chinese Association of Health Promotion and Education).
 Vice Director of Hospital Management Research Institute of Economic Research Center, Chinese Academy of Social Sciences.
 EMBA in Peking University, Beijing, China

 Dr. Zhao presents in cooperation with AIRS (publisher) the concept of the international Handbook edition for China: "Handbook of Genomics and Microbiomics for the NEW Rehabilitation".

 AIRS develops with international leading authors a guideline and handbook for the use of genomics and microbiomics research results in the rehabilitation and sports medicine context.
-Applicants for contributions still welcome.
+Applicants for contributions are still welcomed.

 Professor of Economics in National School of Development at Peking University, Director of Health Development Studies Center in Peking University, member of Expert Advisory Committee for Deepening Medical System Reform in State Council, Expert and Consultant to Chinese Medical Reform in World Bank, Core Expert in the Health China 2030 Guidelines.